 Approximately 65% of remarriages include children from past marriages, which means the problems of a past family system sometimes cross over to a new one.
-While family conflict happens in all types of families, blended families have many unique issues that many people are unaware of until they start dealing with them.
+While family conflict happens in all types of families, blended families have many unique family challenges that many people are unaware of until they start dealing with them.
 Knowing what to expect in a blended family can help family members address issues before they spiral out of control, or avoid these problems altogether.

 Common Issues in Blended Families